vincentsun870530/SOEN321_DNS_Security/README.md

 # DNStest

-We found about 16000 adult websites with content of pornography, gambling, and others We choose 1095 from it and test with DNS parental control tools
+We found about 16000 adult websites with content of pornography, gambling, and others.

+We choose 1095 websites from the list and test with DNS parental control tools.

 Citation: